 There are cases of people reporting their dogs have always eaten avocado, some almost as soon and as many fell from the tree without or with little supervision, yet these same owners claim their dogs never suffered any problems related to avocado, some go as far to say their dogs often made a nice collection of cleaned avocado seeds and seem to enjoy this fruit.
 Although this sounds like good news, there are also cases of dogs who’s owners just by curiosity gave avocado for their dogs to taste and found their dogs agitated, vomiting and with diarrhea.

-Due to this uncertainty, lack of clear analysis and medical documentation, no one is sure how best to proceed about avocado therefore your advised to be cautious with this particular food, also note that due to the size of the seed inside the fruit you should exercise more caution as there is a considerable risk of chocking.
+Due to this uncertainty, lack of clear analysis and medical documentation, no one is sure how best to proceed about avocado therefore your advised to be cautious with this particular food, also note that due to the size of the seed inside the fruit you should exercise more caution as there is a considerable risk of chocking. - Hops:

 Hops are use for brewing beer and dogs who have ingested them have shown life threatening signs in some cases.
 Ingestion leads your dog’s body to develop high temperature, resulting in damage to and organ failure.
 Symptoms include restless, excessive panting, tremors and seizures.
-Rapid veterinarian intervention is required to prevent your dog’s death.
+Rapid veterinarian intervention is required to prevent your dog’s death. - Xylitol:

 This low caloric sweetener is widely used in sugar-free products, although it isn’t threatening to people since it doesn’t affects one’s blood sugar levels, in dogs it can lead to rapid drop of blood sugar levels which in turn can lead to disorientation and seizures within 30 minutes to 6 hours after ingestion.
 Ingestion of large amounts of xylitol based products can lead to liver failure and death, therefore you’re advised to seek veterinary care for your dog.